yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 ```
 <br/>

-(4) componentDidMount() : When your component is loaded in the DOM, this method is executed.
-Therefore, it makes this an ideal place to perform any API calls or make changes to the DOM.
+(4) componentDidMount() : When your `component is loaded in the DOM`, this method is executed.
+Therefore, it makes this an ideal place to perform any `API calls or make changes to the DOM`.
 After executing once, it is not triggered again for the duration of the component’s life. <br/>
 You can use setState() here to modify the state, which is commonly done when data is fetched from a network request.
 However, if you need to set the state immediately and you don’t need to access the DOM, it is always a better idea to do that in the constructor. <br/>

 **Updating** : <br/>